Blackmon and UL Monroe host Georgia State - WTOP News

 Monroe, Louisiana; Thursday, 7:30 p.m.
 EST

-BOTTOM LINE: UL Monroe takes on the Georgia State Panthers after Jamari Blackmon scored 25 points in UL Monroe’s 84-72 win against the Arkansas State Red Wolves.
+BOTTOM LINE: UL Monroe takes on the Georgia State Panthers after Jamari Blackmon scored 25 points in UL Monroe’s 84-72 win over the Arkansas State Red Wolves.

-The Warhawks are 4-2 in home games.
-UL Monroe is 4-6 against opponents over .500.
+The Panthers have gone 1-1 against Sun Belt opponents.
+Georgia State scores 67.6 points and has outscored opponents by 4.6 points per game.

-The Warhawks and Panthers meet Thursday for the first time in Sun Belt play this season.
+The Warhawks and Panthers square off Thursday for the first time in Sun Belt play this season.

-TOP PERFORMERS: Tyreke Locure is averaging 13.3 points, 3.5 assists and 1.9 steals for the Warhawks.
-Blackmon is averaging 10.1 points over the last 10 games for UL Monroe.
+TOP PERFORMERS: Locure is averaging 13.3 points, 3.5 assists and 1.9 steals for the Warhawks.
+Blackmon is averaging 1.8 made 3-pointers over the last 10 games for UL Monroe.

-Evan Johnson averages 1.8 made 3-pointers per game for the Panthers, scoring 10.4 points while shooting 29.4% from beyond the arc.
-Dwon Odom is averaging 15.6 points, 5.1 rebounds and 3.4 assists over the past 10 games for Georgia State.
+Evan Johnson is shooting 29.4% from beyond the arc with 1.8 made 3-pointers per game for the Panthers, while averaging 10.4 points.
+Dwon Odom is shooting 46.2% and averaging 15.6 points over the past 10 games for Georgia State.

 LAST 10 GAMES: Warhawks: 4-6, averaging 68.6 points, 30.9 rebounds, 14.8 assists, 7.4 steals and 3.8 blocks per game while shooting 43.8% from the field.
 Their opponents have averaged 66.9 points per game.